moducks/moducks/README.md

 }
 ```

-Without moducks, you have to define lengthy definitions for each modules.
+Without moducks, you have to define lengthy definition for each module.

 ```JavaScript
 import { put, call, takeEvery } from 'redux-saga/effects'